Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ## CaseStatement

-Serves as an entry point inside a `SwitchStatement`, the statements executed after entry are not children of this structure but can be found on the same AST-hierarchy level.
+Serves as an entry point inside a `SwitchStatement`, the statements executed after entry are not children of this structure but can be found on the same AST hierarchy level.

 Interesting fields: